mpw-code/Cybersecurity/README.md

 ## Current role: Senior Security Officer
-Active in a Cybersecurity team, working alongside Cybersecurity Engineers for a large educational organization with over 3,500 employees and 40,000 students.
+Active in a Cybersecurity team, working alongside Cybersecurity Engineers and IT Specialists for a large educational organization with over 3,500 employees and 40,000 students.

 ICT Experience: 25+ years of broad experience across IT, cybersecurity, system administration, software development, IT management and information security: